breakfastquay/rubberband/README.md

 (Makefiles and Visual C++ projects) are included in the `otherbuilds` directory.
 These build only the static library.

+The Rubber Band Library is written entirely in C++ to the C++98 standard.
+It is unlikely to make any difference (performance or otherwise) which C++ standard your compiler uses - as long as it's no older than C++98!

 If you are building this software using one of the bundled library options (Speex or KissFFT), please be sure to review the terms for those libraries in `src/speex/COPYING` and `src/kissfft/COPYING` as